thx/gogocode/README.md

 const script = $(source);
 // use $_$ as a wildcard to match AST element at any position you want const aAssignment = script.find('const a = $_$');
-// get the matched AST element value const aValue = aAssignment.match?.[0]?.[0]?.value;
+// get matched AST element value const aValue = aAssignment.match?.[0]?.[0]?.value;
 // replace AST as same as replace a string
-// but ignore the code format (space、indent or linebreak) script.replace('const b = $_$', `const b = ${aValue}`);
+// but ignore code format (space、indent or linebreak) script.replace('const b = $_$', `const b = ${aValue}`);
 // generate ast to string
 const outCode = script.generate();